data-driven-forms/react-forms/packages/react-renderer-demo/src/app/pages/renderer/component-mapping.md

 <Grid container item>
 <Grid item xs={12} md={10}>

-# Introduction
+# ComponentMapper

 In order to successfully render a form via FormRenderer you need to assign component mappers.
 Component mapper is an object of React components, where key is a component identifier and value is the Component.
 The identifiers must be equivalent to `componentTypes` in your schema.

-## FormTemplate

-TODO

-## ComponentMapper
-Component mapper defines form inputs which can mutate the form state.

-# Creating FormTemplate

-# Creating componentMapper
+## Creating componentMapper

-Form fields mapper defines components that are rendered from input schema.
-Each component in mapper must have an unique key, which corresponds to `componentType` in input schema.
+Component mapper defines components that are rendered from input schema.
+Each component in mapper must have an unique key, which corresponds to `componentType` in the schema.
 Keys names can be chosen but there are some predefined constants which cover most common component types.
-Predefined components are also automatically enhanced and connected to the form state.

 ```jsx
 import { componentTypes } from '@data-driven-forms/react-form-renderer';